arcadiapage/arcadiapage.github.io/the-blue-room.md

 You tucked your shoulder length black hair behind one of your ears.
 Your golden eyes sparkled as you smiled at us.
 I think it’s interesting how you have a thing for unusual contact lenses.
 Then gripping the microphone even tighter, with your neon yellow and black nails clashing against the silver, you began to sing.

+uploads/kawaii-doughnuts_9.jpg

+uploads/jellyfish-storm_5.jpg

+uploads/snooze-alarm_14.jpg

+I have to say Amelie, you’renot a real singer.
+Still, you have so much energy and honesty when you're in front of everyone; I want to believe that you are.

+The moment I saw you singing, I wished I could live as truthfully as you.
+I wanted to slip into your cocoa brown skin and live as you for awhile.
+I wanted to escape the glass vault I was trapped in.